Gremlins & RAF

-Their character can be described as mischievous, by which they resemble hobgoblins.
-Usually, they confine themselves to causing minor annoyances and only occasionally serious trouble.
-The latter still with a sense of mischief and never out of evil malice.
-Typically, WW2 Gremlins would sit on an aircraft’s wing, fiddling with the aileron or blowing dust into the fuel pipes.
-The time and place they would manifest themselves was predictable only by its unpredictability.
-(American Gremlins were sometimes called Yehudis, because they are always fiddling).
+Their character can be described as mischievous, by which they resemble Hobgoblins.
+Usually, they confine themselves to causing Minor Annoyances and only occasionally Serious Trouble.
+The latter still with a sense of mischief and never out of Evil Malice.
+Typically, WW2 Gremlins would sit on an Aircraft’s Wing, fiddling with the Aileron or blowing dust into the Fuel Pipes.
+The Time & Place they would manifest themselves was predictable only by its unpredictability.
+(American Gremlins were sometimes called Yehudis because they are always Fiddling).

-During WW2, the existence of Gremlins was recognised by such authorities as the British Air Ministry – where they were studied on the Ministry’s behalf by the well known Gremlorist, Pilot Officer Percy Prune, who wrote up their exploits in a service manual.
+While Stationed at RAF Upper Heyford in January 1943, William Akrill told his mother in a letter that his friends were encouraging him to send a Copy of his Gremlins Booklet to the RAF Journal.
+Unfortunately, he was killed a few weeks later on an Operation to Essen on 12/13th March 1943.
+His Wellington was shot down by a Night-fighter and crashed into the IJsselmeer.
+He is remembered on our memorial walls and in our losses database.
+During WW2, the existence of Gremlins was recognised by such Authorities as the British Air Ministry – where they were studied on the Ministry’s behalf by the well known Gremlorist, Pilot Officer Percy Prune, who wrote up their exploits in a service manual.
 This was the 1st official document to take Gremlins seriously and to propose ways to either placate them or distract them sufficiently to accomplish the mission without major mishap.

-This concept of Gremlins was popularised during WW2 among airmen of the RAF units, in particular the men of the high-altitude Photo Reconnaissance Units (PRU) of RAF Benson, RAF Wick and RAF St Eval.
-The flight crews blamed gremlins for otherwise inexplicable accidents which sometimes occurred during their flights.
-Gremlins were also thought at one point to have enemy sympathies, but investigations revealed that enemy aircraft had similar and equally inexplicable mechanical problems.
-As such, Gremlins were portrayed as being equal opportunity tricksters, taking no sides in the conflict, and acting out their mischief from their own self-interest.
-It seems, Gremlins like fooling around with mechanical and electrical gadgets and planes are full of these.
-In a way, it could be argued that gremlins, troublesome as they were, ultimately helped the Allies win the war.
-“Morale among the RAF pilots would have suffered if they pointed the finger of blame at each other.
-It was far better to make the scapegoat a fantastic and comical creature than another member of your own squadron.“
+This Concept of Gremlins was popularised during WW2 among Airmen of the RAF Units, in particular, the men of the High-Altitude Photo-Reconnaissance Units (PRU) of RAF Benson, RAF Wick & RAF St Eval.
+The Flight Crews blamed Gremlins for otherwise inexplicable Accidents which sometimes occurred during their Flights.
+Gremlins were also thought at one point to have Enemy Sympathies, but Investigations revealed that Enemy Aircraft had similar and equally inexplicable Mechanical problems.
+As such, Gremlins were portrayed as being equal opportunity Tricksters, taking no sides in the Conflict, and acting out their mischief from their own self-interest.
+It seems Gremlins like fooling around with Mechanical & Electrical Gadgets and Aeroplanes are full of these.
+In a way, it could be argued that Gremlins, troublesome as they were, ultimately helped the Allies win the War.
+“Morale among the RAF Pilots would have suffered if they pointed the finger of blame at each other.
+It was far better to make the Scapegoat a Fantastic & Comical Creature than another Member of your own Squadron.“

-Author Roald Dahl is credited with getting the Gremlins known outside the Royal Air Force.
-He would have been familiar with the myth, having carried out his military service in No.80 Squadron of the Royal Air Force in the Middle East.
-Dahl had his own experience in an accidental crash-landing in the Libyan Desert.
-No longer fit to fly, in January 1942 he was transferred to Washington, D.C. as Assistant Air Attaché at the British Embassy.
-There he wrote his first children’s novel The Gremlins, in which “Gremlins” were tiny men who lived on RAF fighters, their wives were “Fifinellas” or and their children were “Widgets“(Male) or “Flibbertigibbets”(Female).
-Dahl showed the finished manuscript to Sidney Bernstein, the head of the British Information Service, who came up with the idea to send it to Walt Disney
+Author Roald Dahl is credited with getting the Gremlins known outside the RAF.
+He would have been familiar with the myth, having carried out his Military Service in No.80 Squadron of the RAF in the Middle East.
+Dahl had his own experience in an accidental Crash-landing in the Libyan Desert.
+No longer Fit to Fly, in January 1942 he was transferred to Washington, D.C. as Assistant Air Attaché at the British Embassy.
+There he wrote his 1st children’s novel The Gremlins, in which “Gremlins” were tiny Men who lived on RAF Fighters, their Wives were “Fifinellas” and their Children were “Widgets“(Male) or “Flibbertigibbets”(Female).
+Dahl showed the finished Manuscript to Sidney Bernstein, the Head of the British Information Service, who came up with the idea to send it to Walt Disney.

 Roald Dahl connected with Walt Disney on July 13, 1942.
-At the time Dahl was serving in Washington, D.C. as an Assistant Air Attaché with the RAF, to help create a kind of British Propaganda to keep America interested in, and sympathetic to, Britain’s war efforts.
-Dahl had written about his RAF experiences, including a story called “Gremlin Lore” about the mythical creatures that “sabotaged” RAF planes.
-Since he was a serving officer, Dahl was required to submit everything he wrote for approval by British Information Services.
-The Officer who read it, Sidney Bernstein, passed it along to Walt Disney, who was looking for War-related stories to develop as films.
+At the time Dahl was serving in Washington, DC as an Assistant Air Attaché with the RAF, to help create a kind of British Propaganda to keep America interested in, and sympathetic to, Britain’s War efforts.
+Dahl had written about his RAF Experiences, including a story called “Gremlin Lore” about the Mythical Creatures that “Sabotaged” RAF Planes.
+Since he was a Serving Officer, Dahl was required to submit everything he wrote for approval by British Information Services.
+The Officer who read it, Sidney Bernstein, passed it along to Walt Disney, who was looking for War-related Stories to develop as Animated Films.

-Dahl received a cable from Walt communicating that The Gremlins had possibilities, and Walt was interested in securing the story for a project.
-Following the initial cable, through Summer and early Fall, Dahl and Disney corresponded with regularity to discuss turning the story into a film, featuring both live action and animation, exchanging ideas and comments on sketches of what a gremlin should look like.
-It wasn’t until late in November of 1942 that Dahl was given official consent by the RAF to participate in the development of the picture, and granted leave to visit the Burbank Studios for 10 days.
+Dahl received a Telegram from Walt communicating that The Gremlins had possibilities, and Walt was interested in securing the Story for a Project.
+Following the initial Telegram, through Summer & Early Fall, Dahl & Disney corresponded with regularity to discuss turning the Story into a Film, featuring both Live Action & Animation, exchanging Ideas & Comments on Sketches of what a Gremlin should look like.
+It wasn’t until late in November of 1942 that Dahl was given Official Consent by the RAF to participate in the development of the Picture, and granted Leave to visit the Burbank Studios for 10 days.

-The 26-year-old Dahl was thoroughly impressed by the Disney operation, but also succeeded in connecting with Walt on a personal level.
-Upon discovering a shared fondness for Rudyard Kipling, Walt dubbed the 6′-6″ foot tall Dahl “Stalky” after the character in Kipling’s Stalky & Co.
+The 26-year-old Dahl was thoroughly impressed by the Disney Operation but also succeeded in connecting with Walt on a Personal Level.
+Upon discovering a shared fondness for Rudyard Kipling, Walt dubbed the 6′-6″ foot tall Dahl “Stalky” after the Character in Kipling’s Stalky & Co.
 (1899).
-While at the Studio, the author persuaded Disney to produce an illustrated book version of the story in anticipation of the release of the film.
-In April of 1943 the Disney studio partnered with Random House to publish The Gremlins: A Royal Air Force Story by Flight Lieutenant Roald Dahl.
-Penned by Dahl and illustrated by Disney Legends Bill Justice and Al Dempster, and with a cover design by Mary Blair, the book was considered an international success, with a run of 50,000 copies in the United States.
-Dahl ordered 50 copies for himself as promotional material, handing them out to everyone he knew, including the British Ambassador in Washington Lord Halifax, and First Lady of the U.S. Eleanor Roosevelt who loved to read it to her grandchildren.
+While at the Studio, the Roald persuaded Disney to produce an Illustrated Book version of the Story in anticipation of the release of the Film.
+In April of 1943, the Disney Studio partnered with Random House to Publish The Gremlins: A Royal Air Force Story by Flight Lieutenant Roald Dahl.
+Penned by Dahl and Illustrated by Disney Legends Bill Justice & Al Dempster, and with a Cover Design by Mary Blair, the Book was considered an International Success, with a run of 50,000 Copies in the United States.
+Dahl ordered 50 copies for himself as Promotional material, handing them out to everyone he knew, including the British Ambassador in Washington Lord Halifax, and First Lady of the US Eleanor Roosevelt who loved to read it to her grandchildren.
 (30,000 more sold in Australia).
-Efforts to reprint the book, though, were stymied by the wartime paper shortage.
-A later updated edition featured as the Return of the Gremlins
+Efforts to reprint the Book, though, were stymied by the Wartime Paper Shortage.
+A later updated Edition featured as the Return of the Gremlins

-This short-lived partnership was far from a loss, however.
-While Walt had already established his reputation as a storyteller and filmmaker, The Gremlins opened the door for Roald Dahl and his writing career.
-In his short story “Lucky Break,” Dahl writes, “Each day, I worked with the great Disney at his studio in Burbank, roughing out the story line for the forthcoming film.
-I had a ball.”
-Now known as the imagination behind so many favourite stories that enthral children and adults alike, it is fascinating to know that Dahl began with The Gremlins – and guidance from Walt Disney.
+This short-lived Partnership was far from a Loss, however.
+While Walt had already established his reputation as a Storyteller & Filmmaker, The Gremlins opened the Door for Roald Dahl and his Writing Career.
+In his short Story “Lucky Break,” Dahl writes, “Each day, I worked with the great Disney at his Studio in Burbank, roughing out the Story Line for the forthcoming Film.
+I had a Ball.”
+Now known as the imagination behind so many favourite Stories that enthral Children & Adults alike, it is fascinating to know that Dahl began with The Gremlins – and guidance from Walt Disney.

-The history and background of the Gremlins can be considered similar to that of other Fairy races or “little people”.
-The average person has little to fear from Gremlins or Gremlin Effect if they follow ordinary common sense and take care in dealing with machinery that all necessary precautions have been attended to.
-It is believed that Gremlins can sense, and are attracted by signs of arrogance or over confidence, and these should be avoided if at all possible.
-In addition it should not be overlooked that Gremlins can be helpful as well.
-It may be that an embarrassing and inconvenient Gremlin-inspired ‘accident’ may prevent a catastrophic one later.
+The history and background of the Gremlins can be considered similar to that of other Fairy Races or “Little People”.
+The average person has little to fear from Gremlins or Gremlin Effect if they follow ordinary common sense and take care in dealing with Machinery that all necessary precautions have been attended to.
+It is believed that Gremlins can sense, and are attracted by signs of Arrogance or Overconfidence, and these should be avoided if at all possible.
+In addition, it should not be overlooked that Gremlins can be helpful as well.
+It may be that an embarrassing & inconvenient Gremlin-inspired ‘accident’ may prevent a Catastrophic one later.

 I Spy Gremlins!

-Dahl’s espionage work only encouraged his pre-existing tendency to spin stories.
+Dahl’s Espionage Work only encouraged his pre-existing tendency to spin Stories.
 It was now part of his job, and one he clearly relished.
-His enthusiasm waned somewhat as the end of the war neared.
-His role in the downfall of his tennis partner, Wallace, played a part in this, while Sturrock suggests that Dahl may have become uncomfortable with some of the less glamorous aspects of his Government Service.
-It was all well and good going to bed for one’s country but other more sinister aspects of the secret agent’s career were possibly less attractive.
-These included his part-commission to write the official history of BSC in the immediate aftermath of the war.
-History writing was not to Dahl’s taste, and neither was the remote Canadian outpost where he was supposed to be working.
-As soon as he could, in 1946 Dahl resigned his commission and returned to civilian life.
-His first short story collection Over to You: Ten Stories of Flyers and Flying was published in the same year, to positive reviews.
-This only encouraged his determination to continue writing upon his return to England.
+His enthusiasm waned somewhat as the end of the War neared.
+His role in the downfall of his Tennis Partner, Wallace, played a part in this, while Sturrock suggests that Dahl may have become uncomfortable with some of the less glamorous aspects of his Government Service.
+It was all well and good going to Bed for one’s Country but other more Sinister aspects of the Secret Agent’s career were possibly less attractive.
+These included his part-Commission to write the Official History of BSC in the immediate aftermath of the War.
+History writing was not to Dahl’s taste, and neither was the remote Canadian Outpost where he was supposed to be working.
+As soon as he could, in 1946 Dahl Resigned his Commission and returned to Civilian Life.
+His 1st Short Story Collection Over to You: Ten Stories of Flyers & Flying was Published in the same year, to positive reviews.
+This only encouraged his determination to continue Writing upon his return to England.

-The later Stephen Spielberg films Gremlins and its follow up Gremlins 2 carefully did not claim to have been inspired by Dahl’s original efforts but there is much in common as regards Giszmo’s mischief, mayhem and sabotage.
+The later Stephen Spielberg Films Gremlins and its follow up Gremlins 2 carefully did not claim to have been inspired by Dahl’s original efforts but there is much in common as regards the Giszmo’s Mischief, Mayhem & Sabotage.